 Basic principles of photogrammetry and remote sensing.

-2.2 Railway Engineering:

-Permanent way - components, types and their functions - Functions and Design constituents of turn and crossings - Necessity of geometric design of track - Design of station and yards.
+2.2 Railways Engineering : Permanent way-components, types and their function-Functions and Design constituents of turn and crossing- Necessity of geometric design of track-Design of station and yards.

 2.3 Highway Engineering: